dragonblocks/dragonblocks_alpha/README.md

 # Dragonblocks Alpha

 A multiplayer voxelgame for POSIX systems.
-It has been ported to Linux, Windows, FreeBSD and OpenBSD, but may work on other systems.
+It has been ported to Linux, Windows, MacOS, FreeBSD and OpenBSD, but may work on other systems.

 Head to <https://dragonblocks.lizzy.rs> for snapshot and release builds.